Euler–Fokker genus

 Normalized to fall within an octave, these become: 1/1, 9/8, 21/16, 3/2, 7/4, 63/32.

 Euler genera are generated from the prime factors 3 and 5, whereas an Euler–Fokker genus can have factors of 7 or any higher prime number.
 The degree is the number of intervals which generate a genus.
-However, not all genera of the same degree have the same number of tones since [XXXYYY] may also be notated [XxYy], "the degree is thus the sum of the exponents," and the number of pitches is obtained adding one to each exponent and then multiplying those ((X+1)×(Y+1)=Z).
+Alternatively [XXX...XYYY...Y], with x copies of X and y copies of Y, may also be notated [XxYy].
+The degree is thus the sum of the exponents, and the number of pitches is obtained adding one to each exponent and then multiplying those ((x+1)×(y+1)=z).

 Adriaan Fokker wrote much of his music in Euler–Fokker genera expressed in 31-tone equal temperament.
 Alan Ridout also used Euler-Fokker genera.

 Complete contracted chord

 The Euler–Fokker genus may also be called a complete contracted chord.
 Euler coined the term complete chord, while Fokker coined the entire term.

 A complete chord has two pitches, the fundamental and a guide tone, the guide tone being a multiple of the fundamental.
 In between are other pitches which can be seen either as multiples of the fundamental or as divisors of the guide tone (otonality and utonality).
 For example, given 1 as fundamental and choosing 15 as guide tone, one obtains: 1:3:5:15 (genus [35]).
 The quotient of the guide tone divided by the fundamental is the "tension number" or "exponens" (Euler: Exponens consonantiae).

+Erv Wilson created his own structures that overlap this territory called the "Combination Product sets" or CPS for short.
+These are formed by generating the products of a sets of factors which also including 1 as a member of the set as opposed to just a starting point.
+This led him to point out various uncentered structures like the Hexany, the Eikosany and the Hebdomekontany.